A colleague asked me a question that prompted this blog post:

 - Journal (7 days a week) – Once I have my coffee, I’m ready to sit down and journal.
 It usually takes about 10 or 15 minutes.
 I write about recent events and lessons learned from the prior day, and/or whatever happens to be on my mind at the time.
 It often turns into some sort of theological reasoning or discussion… with myself.
 I journal on a private blog I have set up through WordPress.
 This way I can easily search through entries, and go back to old entries by date.

-- Pray (7 days a week) – I start by thanking God for the day, and then I pray for my family.
-I start with my wife and work my way through each one of my children individually.
+- Pray (7 days a week) – I start by thanking God for the day, then I pray for my family and say a prayer for grace for the blessing received daily.
+For my family, I start with my wife and work my way through each one of my children individually.
 Then I pray for anything else that seems to be on my mind, and spend about five or ten additional minutes in a mixture of silence and meditation.

 - Bible (7 days a week) – After my journal entry is complete, I open my Bible reading plan on the computer.
 I use Bible.com and their YouVersion Bible App for plans.
 My morning Bible plan is generally short.
 It takes about 10 minutes or less to read.